majchwo/DCoD/README.md

 # TODO:

 1. First of all code cleaning.
+I'm aware it is a mess.
+Initially it just had to work.
 I'm a network engineer, rather than programmer, still wanting to learn how to code though... :)
 2. The windows VBoxManage.exe file location is hardcoded.
 Should make it flexible
 3. Add the change of virtnet_proxy VM ssh password functionality
 4. Add the ssh keypair login functionality (both to  hosts and proxies)